A Beginner's Guide to Cannabis Concentrates

 The last of the cannabis concentrates we’re discussing is water hash.
 Water hash can be produced in different ways, and each technique produces a different form of water hash.
 These forms include ice wax, solventless wax, bubble hash, along with some others.

 Water hash is made by using freshly frozen or dried plants and mixing them with cold water and ice.
 Then, the brittle trichome heads are broken off by shaking them either mechanically or manually.

 After that, you filter them through screens to catch any unwanted material or shake still left.
 Water hash will end up as a pretty clean and clear finished product and give you potency of about 50 to 80% THC levels.

 The most popular way to extract water hash is to use "bubble bags".
 These micro-screened fabric bags are great at filtering out various parts of the product that aren't good for the final concentrate.
 The end result should come out brown or golden colored.

 The latest trend in extracted water hash is using heat and parchment paper.
 When you press it together, you get a shatter like/taffy consistency which is lightly colored or clear.
 In general, when it comes to water hash, the clearer the finished product, the higher the quality extraction.

 There are many different delivery methods to get weed concentrates into your system.
 It's all about personal preference really.
 Here's a list of them for you to try out and see what works best for you:

-If you’re looking for a versatile vaporizer that allows you to vaporize concentrates just as well as dry herb, have a look at the Furna.
-Usually, a vaporizer will not be able to handle both dry herb and concentrates, and those that do might require awkward inserts and handling hot parts in order to vaporize concentrates.
-But the Furna is a multi-use vape that can actually make use of two kinds of ovens, one for dried cannabis flower and one for concentrates.
+If you’re looking for a versatile vaporizer that allows you to vaporize concentrates just as well as dry herb, check out Furna.
+Furna is a multi-use vape that uses two kinds of ovens, one for dried cannabis flower and one for concentrates.